Effective from 14th November 2022

 - other persons with whom IBANERA intends to conclude or has concluded a contract (s);

-- other persons who are required access to the data in order to exercise their legal obligations, by a legitimate interest or with the consent of the shareholders or the beneficiary;
+- other persons who are required access to the data in order to exercise their legal obligations, by a legitimate interest or with the consent of the shareholders or the beneficiary.

 - special permission has been obtained from a supervisory authority.

-We will keep your personal data for as long as it is needed for the purposes for which your data was collected and processed, but not longer than it is required by the applicable laws and regulations.
-This means that IBANERA stores your data for as long as it is necessary for providing the Services and as required by the retention requirements in laws and regulations.
+IBANERA will keep your Personal Data for as long as it is needed for the purposes for which your data was collected and processed but no longer than it is required by the applicable laws and regulations.
+This means that IBANERA stores your data for as long as it is necessary for providing services and as required by retention requirements in laws and regulations.

-- as long as your consent remains in force, if there are no other legal requirements which shall be fulfilled with regard to the personal data processing;
+- as long as your consent remains in force, if there are no other legal requirements which shall be fulfilled with regard to the Personal Data processing;

-- the personal data collected for the implementation of the obligations under the Law on Money Laundering and Terrorist Financing Prevention shall be stored in accordance with the Law on Prevention of Money Laundering and Terrorist Financing of the Republic of Lithuania up to 8 (eight) years.
-The retention period may be extended for a period not exceeding 2 (two) years, provided there is a reasoned request from a competent authority;
+- the Personal Data collected for the implementation of the obligations under the Law on Money Laundering and Terrorist Financing Prevention shall be stored in accordance with the Law on Prevention of Money Laundering and Terrorist Financing of the Republic of Lithuania up to 8 (eight) years.
+The retention period may be extended for a period not exceeding 2 (two) years, provided there is a reasoned request from a competent authority.

 In the cases when the terms of data keeping are indicated in the legislative regulations, the legislative regulations are applied.

-Your personal data might be stored longer if:
+Your Personal Data might be stored longer if:

 - there is a reasonable suspicion of an unlawful act that is being investigated;